 One more thing: the manufacturing of Luminas hasn’t been farmed out to the Far East, which often happens with entry-level product lines.
 In fact, with the lone exception of the Canadian-made Totem Acoustic Skylight—which I wrote about in March 2020—every other speaker I’ve written about in this column was made in the Far East.
 Instead, the Luminas are made in Sonus Faber’s factory, in Arcugnano, Italy.
 For some, having a genuine made-in-Italy product will help to justify the Lumina III’s higher-than-typical price for a budget speaker.

-Rotel was formed in 1961, in Tokyo, Japan, where it is still based today; however, the company manufactures its products in China, but in its own factory, so quality control can be maintained.
+Rotel started making hi-fi equipment in 1961, in Tokyo, Japan, where it is still based today.
+Although the company now manufactures its products in China, it has its own factory, and therefore is able to maintain quality control.
 The RA-1572MKII integrated amplifier is an update to Rotel’s popular RA-1572 model and is very new—it was just announced on April 19 and we were lucky to get an early review sample.
 Along with the RA-1572MKII’s announcement came the introduction of two more updated integrated amps: the A14MKII, priced at $1599.99, and the RA-1592MKII, which jumps up to $3199.99.

 Whereas I’m writing about the Lumina IIIs after Diego’s review was published, fellow-writer Roger Kanno will have a full review of the RA-1572MKII on this site in June, replete with loads of measurements from our lab.
 He sent the RA-1572MKII to me after finishing his assessment.
 Because Roger’s review will go into more detail, I’m going to skim over most of the specs and many of the features to just touch on the things that could interest budget shoppers looking to move up.